Sienci-Labs/Resources/vortex/vx-assembly/ytsb-vx-closed-loop-motor.md

 featured_image: _images/post-image.jpg
 ---

-<span style="color: #d22329;">Follow these instructions if you’re assembling a Vortex rotary axis kit which utilizes a closed loop motor with two motor cable connections.</span>
+<span style="color: #d22329;">Follow these instructions if you're assembling a Vortex rotary axis kit which utilizes a closed loop motor with two motor cable connections.</span>

 You can refer to the video below for a general overview of the setup process.
 Scroll down for detailed, step by step directions with images.